 There aren’t many disadvantages.
 If it isn’t done properly, it can damage the siding or the structure underneath, but that’s as simple as hiring the right people for the job.
 Power washing comes with a minimum charge.
 So, those who have smaller areas might not find the cost benefit to this service.
 However, you can combine services to save money and have more done at once.
 Aside from the risk of damage by untrained workers (including DIY jobs), there isn’t really much on the “cons” list.

 Many people wonder about the danger of pressure washers.
 There are several things to consider.
-For starters, these machines are available for rent at most big box stores for around $50 a day, which can seem like a big savings if you have several areas to wash.
+For starters, these machines are available for rent at most big box stores for around $50 to $100 a day, depending on the type and duty level of the machine, which can seem like a big savings if you have several areas to wash.
 And for many jobs, this may be a suitable alternative to hiring professionals.
 However, you need to be aware of a few concerns if you intend to DIY the job.

 The first concern is the amount of pressure per area.
 The water pressure is what cleans the surface, but there is a delicate balance between using the right pressure and using so much that you cause damage.
 These washers can be adjusted to the exact pounds of pressure per square inch (PSI) required for the surface in question.
 Wood, vinyl, brick, and concrete each need different PSIs.
 Different levels of dirt or debris may require adjustments to the PSI.
 A professional can calculate this and ensure that your property is not damaged.